 What is Social Anthropology?

-Social anthropology is the study of all peoples everywhere – what they make, what they do, what they think and how they organise their social relationships and societies.
-Read on here.
+Social Anthropology is the study of all peoples everywhere – what they make, what they do, what they think and how they organise their social relationships and societies.

 Anthropology is one of the most exciting subjects to study at university today, and Cambridge is unmatched as a place to study, as a place to undertake research, and just as somewhere to be.

-Over recent years, the University of Cambridge has been recognised as one of the top departments in the world for anthropology in the influential global rankings by QS (Quacquarelli Symonds) and by the Complete University Guide.
+We are consistently recognised as one of the top departments in the world for the study of anthropology.
 We are a vibrant and friendly department, innovative and intellectually inspiring.

 What do we offer?

-The Department of Social Anthropology offers a range of postgraduate qualifications: The Master of Philosophy (MPhil) and The Doctor of Philosophy (PhD).
+We offer a range of postgraduate qualifications: the Master of Philosophy (MPhil) and the Doctor of Philosophy (PhD).

 MPhil |